Back to Blog

 India $18 - $60 $18,000 - $48,000

-The savings are substantial, often 60-80% compared to US or UK development.
+The savings are big, often 60-80% compared to US or UK development.
 But cost alone does not tell the full story.
-India's advantage extends to the scale of its developer workforce (over 5.8 million software developers in 2026), strong educational institutions producing engineering talent, and deep experience with global client communication and project management.
+India's advantage also comes from the scale of its developer workforce, over 5.8 million software developers in 2026, strong engineering institutions, and deep experience working with global clients.

-The key caveat: the cheapest option in India is not the best option.
-Extremely low-cost agencies often cut corners on code quality, testing, and documentation, leading to expensive rewrites later.
-The sweet spot is a mid-range agency with a strong portfolio, clear processes, and transparent communication.
-If you are evaluating options, our guide on how to choose the right app development company covers the evaluation process in detail.
+Here is the key caveat: the cheapest option in India is not the best option.
+Very low-cost agencies often cut corners on code quality, testing, and documentation.
+That leads to expensive rewrites later.
+The sweet spot is a mid-range agency with a strong portfolio, clear processes, and open communication.
+If you are evaluating options, our guide on how to choose the right app development company covers the process in detail.

 Hidden Costs Most People Miss

-The development quote you receive covers coding, but several critical costs are often left out of initial estimates.
-Failing to account for these can blow your budget by 30-50%.
+Your development quote covers coding.
+But several important costs often get left out of initial estimates.
+Miss these, and your budget can blow out by 30-50%.

 1. App Store Fees

-Publishing your app requires developer accounts.
-Google Play charges a one-time fee of $25 (approximately INR 2,100).
-Apple's App Store requires an annual subscription of $99 (approximately INR 8,300).
-For enterprise distribution, Apple charges $299 per year.
-These are small amounts individually but add up over years of maintenance.
+Publishing your app needs developer accounts.
+Google Play charges a one-time fee of $25 (about INR 2,100).
+Apple's App Store needs an annual fee of $99 (about INR 8,300).
+Enterprise distribution on Apple costs $299 per year.
+These amounts are small alone, but they add up over years of maintenance.

 2. Server and Cloud Infrastructure